Harriet Beecher Stowe Center

 We encourage participants to purchase these books through your closest independent bookstore and/or through the Stowe Center’s Museum Store.
 If you plan to purchase using Amazon please consider using Amazon.Smile and select the cause of your choice to support non-profit work.

-Books to be Read, with Brief Descriptions
+Books to be Read, with Brief Descriptions, and the Schedule

 The Trayvon Generation, Elizabeth Alexander, Ph.D.